yerkesoul/clembench/docs/howto_run_benchmark.md

 Playing games: 100%|██████████████████████████████████| 20/20 [00:48<00:00,  2.41s/it]
 ```

-If that is the case, output (transcripts of the games played) will have been written to `results/taboo` (in the main directory of the code).
+If that is the case, output (transcripts of the games played) will have been written to
+`results/gpt-3.5-turbo-t0.0--gpt-3.5-turbo-t0.0/taboo` (in the main directory of the code).

 Unfortunately, at the moment the code often fails silently, for example if model names are wrong, so make sure that you see the confirmation that the game actually has been played.
 Have a look at the file `clembench.log` if you suspect that something might be wrong.

 You can get more information about what you can do with the `cli` script via:

 ```
-python3 scripts/cli.py --help
+python3 scripts/cli.py run --help
 ```

 For example, you can use that script to get a more readable version of the game play jsons like so:

 ```
-python3 scripts/cli.py transcribe taboo
+python3 scripts/cli.py transcribe -g taboo
 ```

 After running this, the `results` directory will now hold html and LaTeX views of the transcripts.